akbloodadarsh/Twitter-Sentimental-Analysis/README.md

 <a href="https://github.com/akbloodadarsh/Twitter-Sentimental-Analysis/blob/master/twitter_credentials.py">twitter_credentials.py</a>: In this file we store our access token,access token secret, consumer key and consumer secret.

-<a href="https://github.com/akbloodadarsh/Twitter-Sentimental-Analysis/blob/master/AllImport.py">AllImport.py</a>: This contains all the imported modules in one place so that we dont have to include it in every file, thus reducing the redundancy.
+<a href="https://github.com/akbloodadarsh/Twitter-Sentimental-Analysis/blob/master/AllImport.py">AllImport.py</a>: This contains all the imported modules in one place so that we don't have to include it in every file, thus reducing the redundancy.

 #### Future Improvements
 * **Maybe we are gonna add a module that will analyze the image which is attached to a tweet.
 (If available by tweepy or other API)**